Frequently Asked Questions

 There will be a section on Canvas for students to keep up on their scores for assignments, but all final grades will be found and recorded on Infinite Campus.

 Can my student attend any college or university after graduating from an online school?

 Yes!
 Virtual Campus thrives itself on providing a quality rigorous online education that compares to a brick and motor school, just in a different modality!
 You will graduate with a DMPS high school diploma!

 How will graduation and other senior activities look?

 There will be a Virtual Campus Graduation Ceremony, along with other senior events/activities.
-More details on these events will be forthcoming soon.

 Students who complete HS at Virtual Campus will receive a full high school diploma listing Virtual Campus as the institution of record.